PROPOSED FLORIDA LEGISLATION

 (4) MANDATORY REPORTING.

-(a) Any veterinary professional who has reasonable cause to suspect that another veterinary professional has committed acts described in subsection (2) must report such suspicion to the Florida Board of Veterinary Medicine within 30 days.
+(a) Any veterinary professional who has reasonable cause to suspect direct knowledge or professional-quality evidence that another veterinary professional has committed acts described in subsection (2) must report such suspicion information to the Florida Board of Veterinary Medicine within 30 60 days.

 (b) Failure to report as required in paragraph (a) constitutes a misdemeanor of the second degree, punishable as provided in s.
 775.082.